quicwg/base-drafts/draft-ietf-quic-tls.md

 ## TLS Errors

-If TLS experiences an error, it MUST generate an appropriate alert as defined in {{TLS13}}; Section 6) and then provide it to QUIC, which sends the alert in a CRYPTO_CLOSE frame.
-All such alerts are "fatal" (see {{TLS13}}, Section 6.2.
+If TLS experiences an error, it generates an appropriate alert as defined in Section 6 of {{TLS13}}.

+A TLS alert is turned into a QUIC connection error by converting the alert description into a QUIC error code.
+The alert description is added to 0x200 to produce a QUIC error code from the range reserved for CRYPTO_ERROR.
+The resulting value is sent in a QUIC CONNECTION_CLOSE frame.

+The alert level of all TLS alerts is "fatal", a TLS stack does not generate alerts at the "warning" level.

 # QUIC Packet Protection {#packet-protection}